discoverygarden/traefik-ultimate-bad-bot-blocker/README.md

 ## Testing

-Running `got test` will run a set of unit tests.
+Running `go test` will run a set of unit tests.
 Running `docker compose up` will start an end to end testing environment where `allowed-*` containers should be able to make requests, while `blocked-*` containers should fail.